-- Finely-ground (colloidal) oatmeal has been shown to contain several compounds that can relieve irritation, inflammation, and itching when added to bath water. - ozing fluid, a soak in lukewarm - For blisters that have ruptured and are oozing fluid, a soak in lukewarm bath water mixed with baking soda can help dry out the blisters and relieve itching and should be done 2 to 3 times a day. - Use one cup baking soda per inch of bath water - Alternatively make a paste to apply to blisters.
+- Finely-ground (colloidal) oatmeal has been shown to contain several compounds that can relieve irritation, inflammation, and itching when added to bath water. - For blisters that have ruptured and are oozing fluid, a soak in lukewarm bath water mixed with baking soda can help dry out the blisters and relieve itching and should be done 2 to 3 times a day. - Use one cup baking soda per inch of bath water - Alternatively make a paste to apply to blisters.